vendia/examples/features/share/notifications/success-notification/aws-firehose/README.md

   </a>
 </p>

-# Receive Success Notifications Through Kinese Firehoses
+# Receive Success Notifications Through Kinesis Data Firehose

 ## Purpose
 This is a guide on how to set up success notifications on aws firehose.
 Note that all notification examples include 2 parts: UI Setup & GraphQL setup.
 Readers don't have to go through both cases.